 Understanding Thoughts, Feelings, and Behaviors

 In CBT for depression, you learn to recognize the connections between your thoughts, feelings, and behaviors.
-You’ll become aware of negative thought patterns and how these patterns contribute to your feelings of depression.
+You’ll become aware of negative thought patterns and how these patterns contribute to your symptoms.
 It’s an enlightening process where many people don’t realize the actual thoughts underlying their daily lives and how common and possibly negative they are.

 Identifying Negative Thought Patterns